List of DC Comics characters: C: Carapax

-Carapax the Indestructible Man is a fictional character appearing in American comic books published by DC Comics.
-He is an enemy of Blue Beetle (Dan Garrett).
+Carapax the Indestructible Man is an enemy of Blue Beetle.
+The character, created by Len Wein and Paris Cullins, first appeared in Blue Beetle vol. 6 #1 (June 1986).

-Conrad Carapax is an archaeologist and a rival of Dan Garrett (the first Blue Beetle).
-After discovering Jarvis Kord's secret laboratory, Carapax attempts to activate a dormant robot that he finds there.
-Carapax is killed by the malfunctioning machinery, but his consciousness survives and is transferred into the robot.
+Conrad Carapax is Dan Garrett's archaeologist rival who discovered Jarvis Kord's secret laboratory.
+He attempts to activate a dormant robot there, and is killed by its malfunctioning machinery, which causes his consciousness to be transferred into the robot.
+He's defeated by Ted Kord.

-After Ted Kord's death, Carapax confronts Superman and Firestorm (Jason Rusch).
-Firestorm attempts to vaporize Carapax's robotic shell, but Superman convinces him not to, as doing so would kill Carapax.
-Instead, Firestorm transmutes Carapax's copper wiring into germanium, causing him to lose energy and faint.
+Carapax confronts Superman and Firestorm; Firestorm attempts to vaporize Carapax's robotic shell, but Superman convinces not to as doing so would kill Carapax so Firestorm transmutes Carapax's copper wiring into germanium, causing him to lose energy and faint.

-Carapax later returns, steam-powered and capable of withstanding technological attacks, as part of a group formed to take out Jaime Reyes (the third Blue Beetle).
-Carapax is defeated when Jaime cracks his shoulder and throws a missile into it.
+Carapax later returns, steam-powered and capable of withstanding technological attacks, as part of a group formed to take out Jaime Reyes who defeated him.